DreamingInBinary/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

     + If you don't, offer [password autofill][22].
 - Spotlight search and indexing support.
 - You have custom `UIPointerInteraction` support if your app needs it, and your interface supports cursor support correctly.
-    + You don't force any interaction paradigmn over another (i.e. touch is as viable as pointer or keyboard, and vice-versa).
+    + You don't force any interaction paradigm over another (i.e. touch is as viable as pointer or keyboard, and vice-versa).
     + You use the correct content effects consistently (highlight, lift and hover).
 - Effective energy management (i.e. supports low power mode and reacts to it)
 - Keyboard shortcuts have been added.
 The app could be used almost, or completely, with solely the use of a keyboard.